 EBSCO librarian Kendal Spires curated a list of relevant graphic novels from the Graphic Novels Core Collection™ and created a downloadable flyer.

-Flipster offers 24/7 access to Spanish language editions of popular magazines such as People en Español.
-For National Hispanic Heritage Month, patrons can also access Patagon Journal to learn more about the culture, heritage, and landscape of Chile and Argentina, download original Spanish articles from Vocable, or access lifestyle and political titles including Foreign Affairs Latinamérica, Ecología Política and ¡Hola!
+Flipster offers 24/7 access to Spanish language editions of popular magazines such as !Hola!
+For National Hispanic Heritage Month, patrons can also access Patagon Journal to learn more about the culture, heritage, and landscape of Chile and Argentina, download original Spanish articles from Vocable, or access lifestyle and political magazines such as Clara, Lecturas, Foreign Affairs Latinamérica and Ecología Política.

 Looking for a National Hispanic Heritage Month activity?